FaizanuddinMorkas/openchat_frontend/README.md

    ```
 3. The app runs on `http://localhost:3000` by default.

+## Deployment
+This project is configured for automatic deployment to Cloudflare Pages via GitHub Actions.

+### Setup
+1. Create a Cloudflare Pages project connected to this GitHub repository.
+2. In your GitHub repository settings, add the following secrets:
+   - `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token with Pages edit permissions.
+   - `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID.
+3. Update the `projectName` in `.github/workflows/deploy.yml` to match your Cloudflare Pages project name.
+4. Push changes to the `main` branch to trigger deployment.

 ## API
 - The app expects the backend chat API at `http://localhost:3000/chat`.
 - You can change the endpoint in `src/App.js` if needed.